-If equipped, there may be storage behind the climate control system.
 Touch the bottom of the climate control system panel until the door automatically starts to open.
-There is a USB port inside.
+The storage area may contain a USB port, SD card reader, and auxiliary jack.
 See the infotainment manual.

-Keep the storage area closed when not in use.
+Keep the storage area door closed while driving.

-Touch the bottom of the climate control system panel again until the door automatically starts to close.
+Touch the bottom of the climate control system again until the door automatically starts to close.